2000–01 Bundesliga: Other events

-Title combatants Bayern and Schalke both qualified for the 2001–02 UEFA Champions League while Borussia Dortmund and Bayer 04 Leverkusen achieved qualification round spots for the same competition.
+Title combatants Bayern and Schalke both qualified for the 2001–02 UEFA Champions League while Borussia Dortmund and Bayer Leverkusen achieved qualification round spots for the same competition.
 Hertha BSC and SC Freiburg ended their season with successful qualification for the 2001–02 UEFA Cup.
 European qualification was rounded out by Werder Bremen, VfL Wolfsburg and 1860 Munich, who entered the 2001 UEFA Intertoto Cup.

 The 2000–01 DFB-Pokal was won by Schalke 04.
-As a consequence to Schalke's Champions League qualification, the UEFA Cup spot reserved for the domestic cup winner was awarded to finalists 1.
-FC Union Berlin, who played in the third-tier Regionalliga Nordost.
+As a consequence to Schalke's Champions League qualification, the UEFA Cup spot reserved for the domestic cup winner was awarded to finalists Union Berlin, who played in the third-tier Regionalliga Nordost.

 On the bottom end of the table, SpVgg Unterhaching, Eintracht Frankfurt and VfL Bochum had to face relegation to the 2.
 Bundesliga.
 Promoted for the new season were 2000–01 2.
 Bundesliga champions 1.
 FC Nürnberg, runners-up Borussia Mönchengladbach and third-placed FC St. Pauli.

-In European competitions, Bayern Munich won the 2000–01 Champions League after beating Spanish sides Valencia CF on penalties.
+In European competitions, Bayern Munich won the 2000–01 Champions League after beating Spanish sides Valencia on penalties.
 Aside from that, it was a rather meagre year for German teams.
 Hamburg and Leverkusen both exited Champions League at the first group stage, 1860 Munich even did not make the group stage at all by losing in the third qualifying round against Leeds United.
 All three teams were eventually moved over to the 2000–01 UEFA Cup, but neither of them advanced past the third round.
 From the "regular" UEFA Cup participants, Werder Bremen and Hertha BSC also exited in the third round, with Stuttgart following one round later.
-Only Kaiserslautern made it to the UEFA Cup semi-finals, but had no chance against another Spanish team, Deportivo Alavés.
+Only Kaiserslautern made it to the UEFA Cup semi-finals, but had no chance against another Spanish team, Alavés.